emcrisostomo/latency-simulation/blog-post.md

 So, this model is valid for:

-- **Many arrival distributions:** Poisson, bursty, scheduled, etc., as long as interarrival times are i.i.d. with finite variance (independent and not ultra-heavy-tailed).
+- **Many arrival distributions:** Poisson, bursty, scheduled, etc., as long as interarrival times are i.i.d. with finite variance (no infinite-variance tails).
-- **Many service distributions:** constant, log-normal, normal, etc., as long as service times are i.i.d. with finite variance (independent and not ultra-heavy-tailed).
+- **Many service distributions:** constant, log-normal, normal, etc., as long as service times are i.i.d. with finite variance (no infinite-variance tails).

 It is empirically _very accurate_ across a wide range of systems: